davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/observations.md

 Should you have tasks to understand Wikipedia with other articles/content as your alternatives?
 Rather than the reverse.
 You'd perhaps only end up reading part of the other content, which could be hard (Wikipedia is better as a reference i.e. for one article at a time).

+Don't be discouraged if you simply copy/paste from Wikipedia and get what looks like a mess.
+If you have math anywhere in what you copy/pasted, you'll have gotten both a Unicode version of it and a Wikipedia version of it.
+Just delete the Wikipedia version, and you'll have something you can put in any document.

 +++ {"tags": []}

 ## Manual dependency resolution